-- Barn, Horse-Mill, Stable and Cartshed, circa 10m North West of Bonny Grove Farmhouse, Brass Castle Lane, Marton (now known as nos.
-8, 8c & 9 Farmside Mews - Gunnergate Farmhouse and Farm Cottage, nos.
+- Gunnergate Farmhouse and Farm Cottage, nos.
 80 & 82 Gunnergate Lane, Marton (now known as nos.
 23 & 24 Rosemoor Close) - Barn and Stable, 15m East of Gunnergate Farmhouse, Gunnergate Lane, Marton (now known as nos.
-20 & 22 Rosemoor Close) - Newham Hall, Brass Castle Lane, Marton - Newham Hall Lodge, Brass Castle Lane, Marton - Gate, Gatepiers and Walls at Entrance to Newham Hall, Brass Castle Lane, Marton - 15.
+20 & 22 Rosemoor Close) - Newham Hall, Brass Castle Lane, Marton - Newham Hall Lodge, Brass Castle Lane, Marton - Gate, Gatepiers and Walls at Entrance to Newham Hall, Brass Castle Lane, Marton - 26.
 Gunnergate Farmhouse (Gunnergate Lane, North Side) is a Grade II listed building originally listed as farmhouse and cottage alongside Gunnergate barn and stable.
 The character of this group of listed buildings has since been affected by conversion to residential development and by residential development within the vicinity.
-The special interest of the building is as a range of outbuildings complementing the original historic farmhouse and reflecting the rural origins of the buildings. - 16.
+The special interest of the building is as a range of outbuildings complementing the original historic farmhouse and reflecting the rural origins of the buildings. - 27.
 The farm buildings and barn at Bonnygrove Farm are listed as Grade II.
-These buildings have also been brought back into beneficial use through refurbishment and conversion to residential use. - 17.
-Other heritage assets are located at Brass Castle Lane and Newham Hall. - 18.
+These buildings have also been brought back into beneficial use through refurbishment and conversion to residential use. - 28.
+Other heritage assets are located at Brass Castle Lane and Newham Hall. - 29.
 Newham is recorded in the Domesday Book as Nieweham.
-The presence of medieval ridge and furrow and a medieval moat supported by documentary evidence, suggests that Newham Hall is on the site of an earlier dwelling of some status. - 19.
+The presence of medieval ridge and furrow and a medieval moat supported by documentary evidence, suggests that Newham Hall is on the site of an earlier dwelling of some status. - 30.
 Ironmaster John Mills bought the land in the 1870's and Newham Hall construction was completed in 1880.
 The parkland associated with the Hall, lies south of the Hall and forms an inherent part of the Hall's significance.
-A map provided by Historic England details the parkland, on page 10. - 20.
+A map provided by Historic England details the parkland, on page 10. - 31.
 The significance of Newham Hall and its parkland setting have largely been conserved, surrounded by parkland, agricultural fields and a golf course.
-The parkland setting is extremely important to the significance of Newham Hall and the open character of the area is fundamental. - 21.
+The parkland setting is extremely important to the significance of Newham Hall and the open character of the area is fundamental. - 32.
 In 1997, Middlesbrough Council was refused planning permission to build on the parkland setting, following a Public Inquiry in August 1996.
 The Inspector did not consider the benefits would outweigh the harm the proposal would cause to the character, appearance and amenity of the surrounding area and the setting of the listed buildings i) De Brus Park area - Parkland and gardens of Newham Hall